 What Makes the WWE Network Situation Different?

-OK, that’s interesting, but how is this any different than any other network that’s launched in the last 10 years?
 Simple – it eliminates PayPerView, a major revenue stream for providers.
 I previously mentioned, an average PPV WWE event (of which there are usually 12 or 13 every year) runs between $45 and $60 per event.
 Last year, an average of 1 million homes in the United States purchased one or two WWE PPV events.
 For the same cost as two PPV events, these consumers can now get the entire network, including all PPV events, for the entire year!

 It’s a huge win for consumers and the WWE.
 It is estimated that WWE will need between 800K and 1 million subscribers to break even.
 Anything over that will equal straight profits.
 Obviously not everyone is happy about this, with DirecTV threatening to sever ties with the company.
 “Clearly we need to quickly re-evaluate the economics and viability of their business with us, as it now appears the WWE feels they do not need their PPV distributors,” DirecTV said in a statement.

 How long before more join this model?
 UFC?
 Boxing?
 What’s next?
 Cable TV is on the decline, will Satellite follow?
 The cost of cable and satellite has increased over the last decade.
 Will networks like the WWE be a tipping point for consumers to drop their provider?
+Only time will tell.

 What did your last cable/satellite bill cost?
 How has membership pricing affected your purchasing decisions?